iNFOKITCHEN101

 “Candidates are advised to come along with a pair of white vest, a pair of blue short, white canvas, white socks, original/photocopy of credentials, four passport photographs, two full size post card photographs and writing materials”.

-“Note that candidates selected after the zonal screening exercise will commence training immediately at Depot Nigerian Army, Zaria,”
+“Note that candidates selected after the zonal screening exercise will commence training immediately at Depot Nigerian Army, Zaria,” he added.

 Thursday 18 May 2017